 Think about it this way, you don’t start running a 5k when you begin a jogging routine.
 Instead, you gradually build up your running mileage for better results.
 This same concept can be applied to meditation.
 Take things one step at a time.
 Don’t beat yourself up, if it takes you a while to start meditating how you want to, and getting accustomed to this form of relaxation.

 This step isn’t strictly necessary, but meditation cushions and other meditation items can help improve your practice.
 Meditation is centered on comfort and relaxation, firstly, so it doesn’t hurt to invest in some nice cushions or pillows for your practice.

 4. Try Turning Down The Lights and Lowering The Temperature

 Meditation should be practiced in optimal conditions.
 You don’t want your meditation space to be too hot or overly bright.
 This can distract you from your practice and actually make it more difficult to enjoy your meditation.

-You don’t want to bear through discomfort as again this takes your focus off of your practice and makes it more difficult to keep your mind centered, internally and on your breath.
+You don’t want to bear through discomfort, as again this takes your focus off of your practice.
+Thus, making it more difficult to keep your mind centered internally, and on your breath.
 These are small alterations, but they can greatly improve your meditation sessions.

 5. Use Meditation Music For Your Practice